 This keeps exploration flexible and intentional, focusing on growth rather than repetition.

 Debriefing supports growth.
-Regular check-ins help couples stay aligned and confident as curiosity evolves.
+Regular check-ins help couples stay emotionally connected and confident as their curiosity evolves.

 Common Mistakes to Avoid